giubbas/ga-project-4/README.md

 </div>

 You can open and close filters with a toggle button.
-I found the filters images on the web and than I put them inside rounded buttons.
-They rapresent the main ingredients.
+I found the filters images on the web and then I put them inside rounded buttons.
+They represent the main ingredients.

 ## Wins

-- **The backend part went pretty smooth and I got the main functionalities quite fast in React.**
+- **The backend part went pretty smoothly and I got the main functionalities quite fast in React.**
 - **I was quite happy with the style, especially that of the homepage.**

 ## Challenges
-- **Return the previus tags into the update form** <br >
+- **Return the previous tags into the update form** <br >
 In order to enter the recipe's ingredients I used a package called 'react-tag-input-component'.
-It was pretty easy to implement into the app but it was difficult when I got to the part of showing the ingredients, that already existed, within the update form.
+It was pretty easy to implement into the app but it was difficult when I got to the part of showing the ingredients that already existed, within the update form.
 To solve this problem I entered the ingredients separately from the rest.

 <div>